IMPP-Mainz/impp-melt/README.md

 Density (``:DENS``) is the cardinality divided by the number of labels and thus a normalised representation of the cardinality.
 The smaller the value, the greater the distribution of the labels in the examples.

-### P-min
+### Percentage of instances with one label (P-min)
 ``:P-min`` ist the percentage of instances with only one label.
 In our case 33.77 % of the instances have only one label.

 ### Imbalance Metrics

-#### IRLbl
+[1]](#1) presents some metrics for determining label imbalance, some of which have been implemented.

+#### Imbalance ratio per Label (IRLbl)
-The ``:IRBLbl`` metric shows the imbalance of all labels to the label that occurs most in the set.
+The imbalance ratio per Label ``:IRBLbl`` metric shows the imbalance of all labels to the label that occurs most in the set.
 It shows the imbalance of all labels to the label that occurs the most in the set.
 In our example, the label that occurs the most is "Asthma" which has a value of 1.0.
 Compared to the label "Pollen Allergy", "Asthma" occurs 2.081861012956419 times more often, which is why "Pollen Allergy" has a value of 2.081861012956419.

-#### MaxIR, MeanIR and MedianIR
+#### Maximal imbalance ratio (MaxIR), mean imbalance ratio (MeanIR) and median imbalance ratio (MedianIR)
-``:MaxIR`` is the highest IRBbl value, in our example 2,111, and ``:MeanIR`` is the average IRLbl value.
+These metrics are global assessment metrics for the imbalance of a dataset.
+Maximal imbalance ratio ``:MaxIR`` is the highest IRBbl value, in our example 2,111, and mean imbalance ratio ``:MeanIR`` is the average IRLbl value.
 In our case it is 1.7125802486379436 and means that the label "Asthma" occurs on average 1.7125802486379436 times more often than the other labels.
-In addition, the ``:MedianIR`` is used, the median of IRLbl values, which in our case is 2.081861012956419 and means that for 50% of the labels "Asthma" occurs more than 2.081861012956419 times.
+In addition, the median imbalance ratio ``:MedianIR`` is used, the median of IRLbl values, which in our case is 2.081861012956419 and means that for 50% of the labels "Asthma" occurs more than 2.081861012956419 times.

-#### CVIR
+#### Coefficient of variation for the average imbalance ratio (CVIR)
+The coefficient of variation for the average imbalance ratio helps to identify whether a high ``MeanIR`` is caused by only some labels with extreme imbalance levels or many labels with a high IRLbl.

 #### Label diversity information
 The label diversity (``:label-diversity``) is the number of distinct label sets in the instances and ``:label-diversity-normalized`` is the normalized label diversity.
 The distinct label sets and their occurrence can be found in ``:label-sets``